-Located in Daegu Metropolitan City - South Korea's third-largest metropolitan city - is one of the nation's leading institutions focused exclusively on educating elementary school teachers, and also one of the one of the most recent partnerships forged by a university with ASU's Mary Lou Fulton Teachers College.
-The students from both universities will gain a broader perspective of educational practices through international camps focused on cutting-edge technology-based instructional methods.
+Located in Daegu Metropolitan City - South Korea's third-largest metropolitan city - Daegu National University of Education is one of the nation's leading institutions that focuses exclusively on educating elementary school teachers and is one of the most recent partnerships forged by a university with ASU's Mary Lou Fulton Teachers College.
+Students from both universities gain a broader perspective of educational practices through international camps focused on cutting-edge technology-based instructional methods.
 For example, Daegu students visited STEM schools in Madison Elementary and Tempe Elementary School Districts.